 - Copy of the applicant's most recent DARS report or transcript.
 This information must reflect grades from your most recent quarter or semester. - Written essay explaining reasons for applying for transfer to the School of Visual Communication.
 Please indicate your desired major sequence.
 Academic goals should be included in this statement of purpose. - 3.
 Resumé. - Students must have three letters of recommendation (all should be from University professors outside of VisCom). - 5.
-Portfolio. - Must interview with a faculty committee from the school (schedule a transfer informational meeting by calling the school office at 593-4898).
+Portfolio. - 6.
+Must interview with a faculty committee from the school.